Axway/amplify-central/content/en/docs/manage_marketplace/customize_marketplace/marketplace_billing/_index.md

 #### Sending Stripe events to Marketplace

-The invoice source of record is located in Stripe, so a webhook is used to communicate invoice status / changes from Stripe to the Marketplace.
+The invoice source of record is in Stripe, so a webhook is used to communicate invoice status / changes from Stripe to the Marketplace.

 1. Log into Stripe.
 2. Search for webhook and navigate to the link **Developers > Webhooks**.